Manish-Mahesh/threat-modeling-agent/README.md

 *   **Input Sanitization**: Automatically cleans and validates search terms before querying external APIs (NVD/CISA) to prevent malformed requests.
 *   **Structured Output Validation**: All AI agents use **Pydantic** models to enforce strict JSON schemas, ensuring that downstream components always receive valid, well-typed data.
 *   **Caching**: Implements `lru_cache` for static threat intelligence feeds (like CISA KEV) to minimize redundant network traffic.

 ---

-## 🎯 Accuracy & Hallucination Prevention

-To ensure the threat model is grounded in reality and free from AI hallucinations, the system employs several strict verification layers:

-*   **No Generic CVE Lookups**: The system **never** queries the National Vulnerability Database (NVD) for generic terms like "Database", "Server", or "Cloud".
-It only searches for specific, inferred technologies (e.g., "Redis", "Nginx", "PostgreSQL") to prevent flooding the report with irrelevant vulnerabilities.
-*   **Confidence-Based Inference**: The **Component Understanding Agent** only assigns a specific technology to a component if it has high confidence (>60%) based on the surrounding architecture context.
-Otherwise, it remains a generic component with standard architectural threats but no specific CVEs.
-*   **Contextual Relevance Filtering**: Even if a CVE is found, the **Threat Relevance Agent** performs a secondary validation step.
-It analyzes the CVE description against the system architecture to discard false positives (e.g., ignoring a "Windows" vulnerability if the inferred environment is "Linux").
-*   **Strict Context Grounding**: The **Report Synthesizer** is explicitly instructed to generate the final report based *only* on the structured data provided by previous agents, strictly forbidding the invention of components or threats not identified in the analysis phase.

----